Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/GettingStarted-NoCommandLine.md

 ## Notes ##
 * If you can't find Cuis5.0-3086-32.image, then this document is outdated.
 Use the Cuis spur-32 image with the latest update number available.
 * If you can't find the Squeak Cog Spur VM specified, then this document is outdated.
-Use the the Squeak Cog Spur VM for your platform with the latest Date and Time available.
+Use the the Squeak Cog Spur VM for your platform with the latest Date and Time available from http://opensmalltalk.org/